CassieMarie0728/my-awesomeness/README.md

 - [crocodilestick/Calibre-Web-Automated](https://github.com/crocodilestick/Calibre-Web-Automated) - Calibre-Web but Automated and with tons of New Features!
 Fully automate and simplify your eBook set up!
 - [dd3v/snippets.ninja](https://github.com/dd3v/snippets.ninja) - Proof of concept.
 Code snippets manager for developers.
 PWA.
 - [docpress/docpress](https://github.com/docpress/docpress) - Documentation website generator
+- [eduardoboucas/static-api-generator](https://github.com/eduardoboucas/static-api-generator) - 🔧 Generate a static JSON API from a tree of directories and files
 - [elangosundar/awesome-README-templates](https://github.com/elangosundar/awesome-README-templates) - A collection of awesome readme templates to display on your github profile.
 - [electricbookworks/epub-to-app](https://github.com/electricbookworks/epub-to-app) - Turn an epub into a very rudimentary Android app
 - [evil-icons/evil-icons](https://github.com/evil-icons/evil-icons) - Simple and clean SVG icon pack with the code to support Rails, Sprockets, Node.js, Gulp, Grunt and CDN